Dr. John Badylak, M.D.

 How does Dr. Badylak's procedure volume compare to other Wisconsin surgeons?

-Dr. Badylak has performed 45 Medicare-verified joint replacement procedures.
-This is in line with the Wisconsin average of 52 procedures per surgeon.
-Dr. Badylak ranks #81 out of 185 orthopedic surgeons in Wisconsin.
+Dr. Badylak has performed 24 Medicare-verified joint replacement procedures.
+The Wisconsin average is 51 procedures per surgeon.
+Medicare data captures roughly one-third of all joint replacements, so total volume may be higher.
+Dr. Badylak ranks #127 out of 189 orthopedic surgeons in Wisconsin.

 What types of joint replacement does Dr. Badylak perform?